signalfx/integrations/README.md

 that is based entirely on [Jinja templates](https://jinja.palletsprojects.com/en/2.11.x/templates/) for maximum control by the documentation team and other contributors.

-For new template functionality to be enabled for a particular integration, the `useLegacyBuild` flag in the integration's `meta.yaml` file must be set to `false`.

 The Jinja template for each integration is the `README.md.jinja` file in that integration directory.
 That file must be present and named exactly that.
 No other markdown files in the directory will be considered by the build process.

+For new template functionality to be enabled for a particular integration, the `useLegacyBuild` flag in the integration's `meta.yaml` file must be set to `false`.

 All `*.yaml` files in the integration directory will be deserialized and made available in the context of the template as a variable with the base name of the yaml file.
 For example, `metrics.yaml` is available as `metrics` in the template.

+The 'README.md.jinja' file must inclue the line
-All rendered templates will have the [macro helpers](https://jinja.palletsprojects.com/en/2.11.x/templates/#macros) defined in `macros.jinja` available for use.
-The template just needs to have the line `{% import "macros.jinja" as macros %}` somewhere towards the top.
+`{% import "macros.jinja" as macros %}` somewhere near the top, so that all rendered templates in this new system have the [macro helpers](https://jinja.palletsprojects.com/en/2.11.x/templates/#macros) defined in `macros.jinja` available for use.

 To apply the Jinja template to an existing integration:
-1. Create a README.md.jinja file in the directory for that integration.
+1. Create a 'README.md.jinja' file in the directory for that integration, either from scratch or by copying and renaming a legacy README.md file.
-2. Ensure that the README.md.jinja file has the content about the integration that you intend to document, because it will be the single source for both tiles and product-docs repos.
-Automated scripts render the template for `tile` in the Integrations repository and `docs` in the product docs repository.
+2. Ensure that the 'README.md.jinja' file has the content that you intend to document, because it will be treated as the single source for both tiles and product-docs repos.
 3. Verify that the README.md.jinja file includes the line `{% import "macros.jinja" as macros %}` above your original content.
 4. In the meta.yaml file for the integration, set the 'useLegacyBuild' flag to 'false' so that a build with the Jinja template